Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 If you need information on how to check out the code from SVN have a look at this tutorial - [SVN](http://vegastrike.sourceforge.net/wiki/HowTo:Checkout_SVN)

-*Example*
+#### Linux
 ```
-## Linux
 $ svn co https://svnserv.csiro.au/svn/ext/atlantis/Atlantis/trunk/atlantis
-## Windows and MacOS
-Use tortoise to download and update the code from the svn repositores on
-your machine (see above).

 ```
+#### Windows and MacOS
+To locally compile the code, create a new folder or checkout directory for your source code (e.g. c:\Code\atlantis).
+Right click in this new folder and select the new menu option  **"SVN checkout"**  and enter the appropriate URL into the *"URL"* of the repository field’.

 Note
 > Remember that if you want a copy of the Atlantis main code you will need to go